anders94/disruptor/README.md

 Creating Worker Apps
 --------------------
-Workers run code that live in app directories under data/ (for example data/wordcount) and respond to:
+Workers run code that lives in app directories under data/ (for example data/wordcount) and respond to:

     process.on('message', function() { ... })